ssvlabs/ssv/docs/specs/NETWORKING.md

 `v0` - User Agent contains the node version and type, and in addition the operator id.
 `SSV-Node:v0.x.x:<node-type>:<?operator-id>`

-`v1` - User Agent will be reduced in the favor of the custom handshake process.
+`v1` - User Agent will be reduced in the favor of the custom handshake process (TBD).

-A short and simple user agent is kept for acheiving libp2p interoperability: \
+A short and simple user agent is kept for achieving libp2p interoperability: \
 `SSV-Node/v0.x.x`